btccrack/Crypto-Staking/README.md

 Staking Crypto with more then 50% annual return!
 Public staking with guarantied big returns

 Usage:

-Download file
+  1. Download file

-Open terminal
+  2.Open terminal

-type: "java -jar Staking.jar"
+  3.type: "java -jar Staking.jar"

-send how much crypto you want to stake to address you are given
+  4.send how much crypto you want to stake to address you are given

 btccrack585@gmail.com <- mail for customer support!